Incident Reporting in Hospitals

 As we have cleared in the above example that paper-based recorded data can’t help you find aggregated results without spending hours or days of effort.
 But, with excel, you can utilize the features such as a drop-down list and data filters to derive this meaningful information quickly.

-Download our ready-to-use Excel template
+Download our ready-to-use Incident Report Excel Template

 If you don’t know how to turn a vanilla Excel spreadsheet into an incident report sheet, do not fret!
 Download our ready-to-use Incident Manager Template.
 The template contains all the information that you minimally need to capture and provides some incidents for reference.
 You can customize the template to suit your needs, especially the parent list of incident types, list of departments, and statuses.
 In the following sections, we also explain how you can do this.